How To Install A Drainage Channel Under Your Curb Ramp

 If you plan on installing a drainage channel underneath your ramp, this article will help guide you through our recommended process.

 First, decide whether you want to make your ramp removable (recommended).
-For this, you’ll need a rubber substrate.
-We recommend a neoprene rubber sheet like this one or PVC shower pan liner like this one.
+For this, you’ll need a substrate.

 What You’ll Need: